-Figure 34.
-Temporal variation in groundwater level and nitrate concentrations in M36/4126 near Rolleston (monitored by ECan), 2006 to 2018
+Figure 33.
+Temporal variation in groundwater level and nitrate concentrations in M36/4126 near Rolleston (monitored by ECan), 2006 to 2021.

-It is also noted that a significant proportion of monitoring sites in both the Stage 1 and Stage 2 areas exhibited nitrate concentrations in excess of the GSWERP nitrate triggers in baseline data collected prior to commencement of Scheme operations.
+It is also noted that a significant proportion of groundwater quality monitoring sites in both the Stage 1 and Stage 2 areas exhibited nitrate concentrations in excess of the GSWERP nitrate triggers in baseline data collected prior to commencement of Scheme operations.
+Average annual Nitrate-N concentrations in five of eight monitoring bores exceeded the 7.65 g/m3 trigger during the 2013-14 and 2014-15 seasons, while eight of ten monitoring bores in the Stage 2 area showed similarly elevated Nitrate-N concentrations during the 2016-17 to 2017-18 baseline period.

-Overall, while monitoring data from the 2019-20 year show elevated groundwater nitrate concentrations (in excess of GSWERP triggers) in approximately 70% of CPW monitoring bores, the following points are noted:
+Overall, while monitoring data from the 2020-21 year show elevated groundwater nitrate concentrations (in excess of GSWERP triggers) in approximately 60% of CPW monitoring bores, the following points are noted:

-- Due to the construction of the CPW monitoring bores and the sampling methodology utilised, nitrate concentration from CPW monitoring likely reflect 'worst case' nitrate concentrations recorded at the top of the water table - Nitrate concentrations in excess of GWERP triggers were recorded in baseline data from approximately 30% of monitoring bores located in the Stage 1 and Stage 2 areas prior to CPW operations commencing14.
-Several bores in these areas (particularly Stage 2) exhibited an increasing trend in Nitrate-N concentrations prior to CPW operations commencing. - Significant temporal variability in nitrate concentrations is observed between individual monitoring bores.
-A significant number of sites exhibit a marked increase in nitrate concentrations (above trigger levels) during 2017.
-This increase is attributed to a period of above average rainfall during autumn/winter 2017 which mobilised excess nitrogen from the soil and underlying unsaturated zone following 3 years of generally below normal winter recharge. - With few exceptions, groundwater Nitrate-N concentrations observed during the 2019-20 year were lower than peak values recorded during the 2017-18 year.
+- Due to the construction of the CPW monitoring bores and the sampling methodology utilised, nitrate concentration from CPW monitoring likely reflect 'worst case' nitrate concentrations recorded immediately below the water table. - Significant temporal variability in nitrate concentrations is observed between individual monitoring bores.
+A large number of sites exhibit a marked increase in nitrate concentrations (above trigger levels) during 2017.
+This increase is attributed to a period of above average rainfall during autumn/winter 2017 which mobilised excess nitrogen from the soil and underlying unsaturated zone following 3 years of generally below normal winter recharge.
+A similar effect is anticipated to follow the large rainfall event in late May 2021. - With few exceptions, groundwater Nitrate-N concentrations observed during the 2020-21 year were lower than peak values recorded during the 2017-18 year.